AntonMiniazev/bohr_project/README.md

 This repository provides automated deployment of a local Kubernetes cluster with 4 VMs using Vagrant and VirtualBox.

+## Plans for improvements
+- [ ] Switch configuration to Terraform
+- [ ] Configure nginx on cluster
+- [ ] Adapt configuration to external data queries and future web projects

 ### Specifications
 - Ubuntu 24.04.2 LTS
 - vagrant 2.4.7